 The Indian Pueblo Cultural Center’s new hot air balloon, Eyahne On The Horizon, took to the skies for its first Albuquerque International Balloon Fiesta®, in 2021.
 The balloon made its maiden voyage in Albuquerque in September 2020 and serves as a proud ambassador for IPCC.

 From the bottom of our hearts, THANK YOU to those from near and far who came through our doors during 2022 Balloon Fiesta® and Indigenous Peoples Day!
 (See photos and videos here)

-In the fall of 2020, the Indian Pueblo Cultural Center launched its beautiful hot air balloon to serve as a proud ambassador for the Cultural Center and the 19 Pueblo communities.
-It features a unique Pueblo-inspired design and is named “Eyahne On The Horizon”.
-Eyahne means “Blessing” in Keres.
-This new balloon is a partnership with Rainbow Ryders, Inc., the Southwest’s premier hot air balloon company.
+Eyahne means “blessings” in the Keres Native American language, and the unique balloon features a distinctive, Pueblo-inspired design that symbolizes the sacred beliefs and culture of the Pueblo peoples of New Mexico.
+IPCC’s balloon is a partnership with Rainbow Ryders, the Southwest’s premier hot air balloon company.
 In honor of the 19 Pueblos of New Mexico, Rainbow Ryders chose the N-Number “N19NM” when registering the aircraft with the FAA.
-Read below for more information about the balloon and a guide to the design elements.

 Eyahne On The Horizon was made in Ann Arbor, Michigan, by Cameron Balloons, the world’s largest balloon manufacturer.
 The balloon is 275,000 cubic feet in size, measures 86 feet tall, 68 feet wide at the equator, and is capable of lifting 6,000 pounds, or 12 to 14 passengers, plus the pilot.
 It is one of the largest ride balloons in New Mexico.

 We are offering exclusive RV camping sites in the beautiful Avanyu Plaza.